Actress sues IMDb for revealing her age

 But what's really interesting is that card members will be able to access the card's financial profit and loss statements and be involved with the Giveback program, which lets the community of cardholders share in the profits generated from its collective decisions.

 As for the card's details, it launched with an 8-percent APR interest rate on purchases and balance transfers, with no balance transfer fees and no annual fees.
 No rewards, though, either.
 That's part of a trend we've written about recently, "plain vanilla" cards, in which there aren't rewards, but the simplicity and lack of fees is the main selling feature.
-The Citi Simplicity Card and Slate from Chase are some of the cards making up the "plain vanilla" credit card trend.
+The Citi Simplicity Card and Chase Slate are some of the cards making up the "plain vanilla" credit card trend.

 IRS to tax old debts - should you panic?